Beer Meets Wine: A Brewery Techne–Tria Collaboration

 Tria Taproom server / bartender extraordinaire (and closet wordsmith) James Trainer christened our newly brewed baby.
 (Was James channeling Pearl Bailey?)

 Started life as a Saison

-The starting point for It Takes Brut to Tango is a strong (about 8% ABV) Saison, a style at which Tom and his assistant brewer, Duffy Lonergan, are particularly skilled.
+The starting point for Tango is a strong (about 8% ABV) Saison, a style at which Tom and his assistant brewer, Duffy Lonergan, are particularly skilled.
 The grain bill is predominantly Pilsner malt with a touch of light caramel malt.
 The hops are Citra with a hint of Mosaic, both used to subtle effect.
 Rather than a customary farmhouse ale yeast, Tom reached for a Burgundy red wine yeast, naturally used for Pinot Noir, also for other wines including rosés.

 Prettier in Pink

 To get the desired rosy hue, Tom used the newest old trick in the book: hibiscus flowers.
 For flavor, many fresh strawberries (and the zest of some brave blood oranges) were sacrificed to the cause.

 So far, so good, right?
 Well, here’s the clincher: amyloglucosidase.
 (Say what?!)
 This hard-to-pronounce enzyme is used to “degrade starch polymers and maltose to glucose.”
 In English?
 It allows the yeast to ferment the living daylights out of the sugars, making for a BONE-DRY beer.
 (0° Plato for the beer geeks.
 Click here if you’re up for a short microbiology lesson, courtesy of Beer & Wine Journal.)